Processing emails with JSON content

 jsonParserService.applyJSONContent(inputBinding, emailRejector, true);

-The value “true” for validateJSONEmailCondition ensures that the function is only called if either a subject keyword (item.emailReceived.isJSON.subjectKeyword) or a sender address (item.emailReceived.isJSON.fromAddress) matches.
+The value “true” for validateJSONEmailCondition ensures that the function is only called when either a subject keyword (item.emailReceived.isJSON.subjectKeyword) or a sender address (item.emailReceived.isJSON.fromAddress) matches.

-If none of the JSON templates match, the above code can alternatively be called by scripts for workflow activities, setting validateJSONEmailCondition to “false” if further post-processing for the item is required before saving, after processing the JSON content.
+If none of the JSON templates match, the code above can alternatively be called from workflow activity scripts, with validateJSONEmailCondition set to “false” when, after processing the JSON content, further post-processing of the item is required before saving.